tkoskine/ahven/README.rst

 Installation
 ------------

 For building Ahven source code you need Ada 95 compiler, for example GNAT, Janus/Ada, or ObjectAda.

-Optionally, you need AdaBrowse to build the documentation and AdaControl to run coding style checks.
+Optionally, you need Sphinx_ and sphinxcontrib-adadomain (Python packages) to build the documentation and AdaControl to run coding style checks.

 The default Makefile compiles code using gnatmake.
 Internally, gnatmake is given a GNAT project file, which works with GNAT GPL series and relatively recent FSF GNAT.
-If you plan to compile Ahven with GNAT 3.15p, you need to modify the project file slightly and remove incompatible compiler flags.

 If you use another compiler, you need to customize the Makefile by yourself.
 Please note, that 'src' directory has platform specific subdirectories 'unix' and 'windows.
 You need to select the sources from one of them also.

 Installation: GNAT
 ''''''''''''''''''